-Seaweed is a form of algae and is commonly eaten in Japan, China, and Korea.
-But it has become more popular around the world, including the United States.
+Seaweed is a form of algae commonly eaten in Japan, China, and Korea.
+But it has become more popular worldwide, including in the United States.
 I love a great seaweed salad when I go out to eat sushi!
-It is an excellent source of iodine which helps your thyroid gland to produce hormones.
-It is also a good source of B vitamins, riboflavin and thiamine, and minerals, iron, manganese, and copper.
+It is an excellent source of iodine which helps your thyroid gland produce hormones.
+It is also a good source of B vitamins, riboflavin and thiamine, minerals, iron, manganese, and copper.

-Garlic is an excellent way to flavor food in a variety of dishes and cuisines.
+Garlic is an excellent way to flavor food in various dishes and cuisines.
 It is an excellent source of vitamin B6.
-Additionally, garlic provides a good source of manganese, selenium, and vitamin C. And, it has also been shown to reduce the risk of heart disease and cancer, and lower cholesterol levels.
+Additionally, garlic is a good source of manganese, selenium, and vitamin C. It has also been shown to reduce the risk of heart disease and cancer and lower cholesterol levels.

-Shellfish is a great source of protein and are mostly lower in fat compared to some other protein sources.
-However, most of the fat that is in shellfish is in the form of omega-3 fatty acids, which helps with heart and brain health as mentioned previously.
+Shellfish are a great source of protein and are mostly lower in fat than some other protein sources.
+However, most of the fat in shellfish is in the form of omega-3 fatty acids, which helps with heart and brain health, as mentioned previously.
 Shellfish is also rich in zinc, providing almost 100% of the RDA.
 In addition to zinc, it is a good source of iron, magnesium, and vitamin B12.

-Potatoes are an excellent source of vitamin C, B6, and a good source of niacin, and folate.
+Potatoes are an excellent source of vitamin C, B6, and a good source of niacin and folate.
 And, there is a variety of minerals such as potassium, manganese, magnesium, and phosphorus.
-Specifically sweet potatoes contain 368% of RDA for vitamin A!
-And there are about 4 grams of fiber in 1 medium-sized potato.
+Specifically, sweet potatoes contain 368% of RDA for vitamin A!
+There are about 4 grams of fiber in 1 medium-sized potato.
 Keep in mind that a large portion of the nutrients are found in the skin of potatoes, so peeling them will reduce the nutrients.

 Sardines are packed with nutrients as well.
 Like salmon, they are an excellent source of omega-3 fatty acids.
 They are also an excellent source of vitamin B12.
 Sardines also have an excellent source of calcium and are recommended during pregnancy due to higher calcium needs.
 In addition to calcium, they have iron, potassium, magnesium, zinc, phosphorus, and protein.

-Blueberries are known for being rich in antioxidants such as anthocyanins, quercetin, and myricetin.
-Anthocyanins are what give blueberries their blue color and can help prevent heart disease.
+Blueberries are rich in antioxidants such as anthocyanins, quercetin, and myricetin.
+Anthocyanins give blueberries their blue color and can help prevent heart disease.
 Quercetin has been shown to lower blood pressure.
 And myricetin can help prevent cancer and diabetes.

-One cup of blueberries contains 3.6 grams of fiber and 24% of the RDA for vitamin C. Blueberries are also a good source of vitamin K and manganese.
+One cup of blueberries contains 3.6 grams of fiber and 24% of the RDA for vitamin C. Blueberries are also a good vitamin K and manganese source.

 Eggs are nutrient-dense too!
 One egg has only 75 calories, 7 grams of protein, and 5 grams of fat.
-They also contain carotenoids like lutein and zeaxanthin which help fight diseases such as macular degeneration.
+They also contain carotenoids like lutein and zeaxanthin, which help fight macular degeneration.
 Egg yolks also contain choline which helps with brain development and memory.

 There has been misinformation over the years about eggs because of their high cholesterol content.
 However, after years of research, it has been found that saturated fat has more effect on increasing cholesterol levels and not cholesterol found in food.

-Avocados have become increasingly popular over recent years partly due to their deliciousness, but also because of their nutrient density!
-One serving of avocado, which is one-fifth of an avocado has 3 grams of fiber and 6 grams of healthy fats.
+Avocados have become increasingly popular over recent years partly due to their deliciousness and nutrient density!
+One serving of avocado, one-fifth of an avocado, has 3 grams of fiber and 6 grams of healthy fats.
 They are also a great source of vitamins C, E, K, B6, and folate.
 And, they are also an excellent source of magnesium and potassium.

-Spinach is a great source of insoluble fiber and there are 2.2 grams of fiber in 100 grams of raw spinach.
+Spinach is a great source of insoluble fiber, and there are 2.2 grams of fiber in 100 grams of raw spinach.
 Insoluble fiber helps with digestion and prevents constipation.
-Spinach is also an excellent source of vitamin A, C, K, and folic acid.
+Spinach is also an excellent vitamin A, C, K, and folic acid source.
 It is also a great vegetarian source of iron and calcium.

 Pomegranates are known for having amazing nutritional benefits.
 They are loaded with antioxidants which help to prevent cancer and reduce inflammation.
 Studies have also shown that pomegranates can protect our hearts by lowering blood pressure and improving blood sugar levels.

-Quinoa is a seed but is classified as a whole grain in terms of nutrition.
+Quinoa is a seed but is classified as a whole grain in nutrition.
 It is high in plant protein and fiber.
 Just one cup of cooked quinoa has 8 grams of protein and 5 grams of fiber.
 And quinoa is also a complete protein, which also makes it unique.
 This means it contains all 9 of the essential amino acids.
-Another great thing about quinoa is that it is gluten-free which makes it safe for people that have celiac disease.
+Another great thing about quinoa is that it is gluten-free, making it safe for people with celiac disease.
 It is also rich in manganese, phosphorus, magnesium, folate, and thiamine.

 What are the least nutrient-dense foods?

-Sweets, sugary beverages, candy, pastries, and chips are some examples of foods that generally have the least amount of nutrients.
+Sweets, sugary beverages, candy, pastries, and chips are examples of foods that generally have the least nutrients.
 These foods are typically called empty calorie foods as they have little to no nutritional value but are high in calories.
 The calories are from refined carbohydrates, sugar, and/or saturated or trans fats.
-These less nutritional foods should be limited in your diet to reduce your risk of diseases such as obesity, diabetes, and cardiovascular disease.
+You should limit these less nutritional foods in your diet to reduce your risk of obesity, diabetes, and cardiovascular disease.

 How do you add more nutrient-dense foods to your diet?